Sharpview logo

 Only mainland and large estates need impostors.
 For less than five regions, impostors are unnecessary.

-Impostors will be assigned an "estate group ID" for visiblity purposes.
-An estate group is the set of regions you can see and reach from where you are.
+Impostors will be assigned an "visibility group" for visiblity purposes.
+An visibility group is the set of regions you can see and reach from where you are.
 You can only see impostors in the same estate group.
 All mainland is one estate group.
 This handles the Second Life case where two regions are diagonally adjacent but can't see each other, and avatars cannot cross between them.
 (Open Simulator does allow diagonal corner crossings.)

 When is a region impostor displayed?